advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 When people do these kind of mistakes, they ignore entire dimensions of errors that they might make.
 For example, in reality, some people abuse children.
-If you construct a narrative of history as if child abuse never happen, then that narrative is not a good representation of what causal relationships there might be.
+If you construct a narrative of history as if child abuse never happens, then that narrative is not a good representation of what causal relationships there might be.
 The entire model is wrong, not because it lacks a path from A to B, Early Christianity to present time, but because it fails to account for all the errors that would likely happen along the way and influence the result.